 Here is a sample from the document:

-I am aware of eight copies which are presently being looked after by:-
+I am aware of thirteen copies which are presently being looked after by:-

 1) Me (rescued from BBC Transmission Headquarters in Warwick, when it closed down).
 Number 215.

 2) Nick Cutmore (rescued from Wrotham transmitting station by Peter Sparks and sent to Nick via me).